 Introduction to Burlington, Connecticut

 Burlington, Connecticut, in Hartford county, is 6 miles N of Bristol, Connecticut (center to center) and 88 miles NE of New York, New York.
-The town, which is considered part of the Hartford metropolitan area, has a population of 8,190.
+The town is considered part of the Hartford metropolitan area.

 The original inhabitants of the beautiful hill town of Burlington, the Tunxis tribe, used the area as a hunting ground, and named their territory Tunxis Sepus.
 The white settlers first arrived in Connecticut in 1636, and in 1640, John Haynes, the then governor of Connecticut, purchased a huge tract of land from the Tunxis tribe and named it Tunxis Plantation.
 In 1645, Tunxis Plantation was incorporated as the town of Farmington, which includes the present day towns of Burlington, Bristol, Berlin, Avon and others.
 The western area of Farmington, comprising the present day towns of Burlington and Bristol, was heavily forested and was consequently named West Woods.
 In 1774, the northern portion of West Woods was incorporated as the Parish of West Britain.
 In 1806, the Parish of West Britain was finally incorporated as the town of Burlington.